deer-hunt/evargs/README.md

 - It can specify the condition or value-assignment using a simple expression. e.g. `a=1;b>5`
 - Evaluate assigned values. e.g `evargs.evaluate('a', 1)`
 - Put values.
 It's available to using `put` is without parsing the expression.
-- Value casting - str, int, float, complex, Enum class, custom function...
+- Type cast - str, int, round_int, float, bool, complex, Enum class, custom function...
-- Value validation - unsigned, number range, alphabet, regex, any other...
+- Type validation - unsigned, number range, alphabet, regex, any other...
 - Applying multiple validations.
 - Applying Pre-processing method and Post-processing method.
 - Get assigned values.
-- Set default rule.
 - Make parameter's description.
 - Other support methods for value-assignment.